-EquityMultiple allows you to participate in high-quality commercial real estate investment offerings at relatively low minimums, facilitating diversification across property types and investment strategies.
 Commercial real estate is attractive due to its potential to produce returns for investors uncorrelated from public markets while providing the security of a physical asset.
-However, it is important to distinguish between the many types of commercial real estate, as they carry different benefits and strategic considerations.
+Further, multi-tenant commercial real estate asset classes (by definition) offer a more diversified tenant mix than single-family home investments.
+This can potentially reduce vacancy risk during times of market upheaval.
+It is important to distinguish between the many types of commercial real estate, as they carry different benefits and strategic considerations.
 Depending on your investing goals, the types of real estate you are investing in—or real estate asset classes—can present their own unique set of risk/reward profiles.

-The commercial real estate market is primarily divided into six different asset classes: residential, office, industrial, retail, and hospitality.
-Within each asset class, properties will be graded by quality (i.e. Class A, B, C, etc…) driven largely by age and upkeep as well as differentiated by business plan (i.e. within residential there are multifamily rental, for-sale condo and even student housing or age restricted housing).
+The commercial real estate market is divided into six primary asset classes: residential, office, industrial, retail, and hospitality.
+Within each asset class, properties will be graded by quality (i.e. Class A, B, C, etc…) driven largely by age and upkeep as well as sub-divided by business plan (e.g. within residential there are multifamily rental, for-sale condo and even student housing or age-restricted housing).
 In recent years, a number of alternative property types have drawn increased interest from institutional real estate investors as they seek out greater investment yield and potential return.

-Macroeconomic factors impact each category of underlying asset in a different way.
+Macroeconomic factors impact each commercial real estate asset class in a different way.
 While all real estate asset classes can offer an attractive risk/return profile uncorrelated to other investments, each has benefits and drawbacks, and should be considered in the context of your portfolio and long-term strategy.
 Understanding these dynamics can better contextualize the professional underwriting provided by EquityMultiple on each Offering Page.